Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 If you’ve had a severe reaction after taking an antibiotic called Cipro, it can be a scary time if you’ve read some of the horror stories on the internet.
 In 2007, I took Cipro and I was “floxed” – or that’s what we called it back then.
 I developed some of the now well-known side effects of the antibiotic and it would change my life for 2 years.
 In this article, I want to share with you which supplements I used to recover from Cipro.

 I’ll save my own personal story about Cipro and all the ways it affected me for a future article.
-I’ve spoken about it before in many different forums, my old blog, and I still have people privately messaging me over 10 years later asking me for advice on how to recover because of my story and people get referred to me.
+I’ve spoken about it before in many different forums (here is one of them), my old blog, and I still have people privately messaging me over 10 years later asking me for advice on how to recover because of my story and people get referred to me.

 I was one of those rare successful recovery stories that you didn’t see too much of back then (there are a lot more now).
 One of the differences between my story and others is my proactive approach to recovery from day one.
 After I had taken the antibiotic and realized I had a reaction, I started implementing strategies to deal with it right away.